 Wharton, 31, acknowledges that he is forced to trust the organic industry to uphold its promise that the foods are minimally processed, are grown without chemicals or additives, and are truly more healthful than non-organics.

 “I don’t have a place in that system, so I have to trust them,” Wharton said.

 Like other consumers who buy organic, Wharton sometimes wonders and worries if he’s actually getting what he believes he is buying.
-He is well aware of a few high-profile cases of organic food fraud — including a recent multimillion-dollar fake organic grain scam in South Dakota — in which unscrupulous producers made millions of dollars by illegally selling conventional grains packaged and sold as organic.
+He is well aware of a few high-profile cases of organic food fraud — including a recent multimillion-dollar fake organic grain scam in South Dakota — in which unscrupulous producers or distributors made millions of dollars by illegally selling conventional grains packaged and sold as organic.

 In the 2018 case in South Dakota, farmer Kent Duane Anderson of Belle Fourche made $71 million in fraudulent income by selling thousands of tons of conventionally grown grain falsely labeled as organic.
 Anderson then used the proceeds to buy an $8 million yacht, a $2.4 million home in Florida, and a Maserati, among other extravagant items, according to a federal indictment.
 Anderson is now in federal prison.

 In July 2022, a Minnesota farmer was charged by federal prosecutors in a $46 million grain fraud scheme.
 In a federal indictment, authorities say James Clayton Wolf bought conventionally grown grain and resold it as organic over a period of about six years.
 Wolf has pleaded not guilty and will fight the allegations in court, his lawyer told News Watch.